kalvir781/looper/README.md

 - No drywet, want all one levels
 - modified the color for record to be green and play to be blue

+## Design and thinking for future changes
+Icebox for concepts to investigate and implement in the future as I make music with it.
+- Rotate the knob to record a different track?
+Would have to stitch together the track buffers to play out.
+- Adding reverb to the mix of the recorded track?
+Effects similiar to the Boss Looper.

 ## Description
 Loops incoming audio at a user defined interval.